FAQ

 How do I apply for a reverse mortgage?

 The process typically takes 3–6 weeks: 1) Initial consultation with a broker or lender to determine eligibility and estimate your amount.
 2) Full application and property appraisal.
 3) Receive and review the commitment letter.
 4) Complete Independent Legal Advice with your own lawyer.
 5) Closing and funding.
-A licensed broker can guide you through the entire process and compare offers from all three lenders.
+See our step-by-step application guide for the full process.

 Is a reverse mortgage available in my province?

 CHIP is available in all 10 provinces (ON, BC, AB, QC, MB, SK, NS, NB, PE, NL).
-Equitable Bank is available in BC, AB, ON, and QC (urban properties only).
-Bloom and Home Trust are available in ON, BC, and AB.
-Fraction (alternative) operates in ON, BC, and AB.
+Equitable Bank is available in BC, AB, ON, and QC only and is limited to urban properties.
+Bloom is available in ON, BC, and AB.
 No reverse mortgages are currently available in the three territories (YT, NT, NU).
-If you're outside the Big Four provinces, CHIP is your only reverse mortgage option.
+If you're outside the Big Four provinces, CHIP is your only option.
+See our province guide for detailed availability by location.

 What's the difference between a reverse mortgage and a HELOC?